A Survey on Adversarial Contention Resolution: The Static Case

-Interestingly, all of these algorithms suffer from a throughput---the makespan divided by the number of packets $n$---that tends to zero.
+Interestingly, all of these algorithms suffer from a throughput that tends to zero.
 This observation is striking for a couple reasons.
-First, it illustrates the challenges raised by the static setting.
+First, it illustrates the challenges raised by the static case.
 In particular, the throughput for \pb when $c=2$, known as \defn{quadratic backoff}, is shown by Sun and Dai~\cite{sun:backoff} to be competitive with \beb under a saturated network.
 In contrast, under static arrivals, quadratic backoff has asymptotically inferior makespan.

-Second, from a theoretical perspective, does a backoff algorithm exist that gives optimal throughput under the static setting?
+Second, from a theoretical perspective, does a backoff algorithm exist that gives optimal throughput under the static case?
 Bender et al.~\cite{bender:adversarial} show that, over the class of monotonic windowed backoff algorithms, \llb achieves the asymptotically-best makespan ~\cite{bender:adversarial}.
 In other words, a non-monotonic approach is required to achieve $\Theta(n)$ makespan or, equivalently, $\Theta(1)$ throughput.
-While we will later revisit the first two points, it is this question of optimality that we pursue next.
+This question of asymptotic optimality is what we explore next.